windows10win7posreadywoeskio/funkin-oneshot/README.md

 To install LuaJIT do this: `haxelib install linc_luajit` on a Command prompt/PowerShell

-...Or if you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml
+...Or if you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml.
+If you don't want to compile, just download shit from Releases or Workflows.
+Its not that hard

 ## Credits:
 * Shadow Mario - Coding